polarityio/sophos/README.md

-# Polarity ThreatQuotient Integration
+# Polarity Sophos Integration

-The Polarity ThreatQuotient integration allows Polarity to search your instance of ThreatQuotient to return found domains, IPs, hashes, and emails.
-The integration also allows you to Create and Delete Indicators (IOCs) in bulk from ThreatQuotient.
+The Polarity Sophos integration allows Polarity to search Sophos to return found domains, urls, IPs, and SHA256 hashes.
+The integration also allows you to Isolated found endpoints, and add SHA256 hashes to your Block and Allow Lists.